Statistic North Salt Lake Utah National

 North Salt Lake Racial Demographics & Ethnicity

-The North Salt Lake racial demographics and ethnicity breakdown serves as a critical tool for understanding and addressing systemic inequities, promoting social justice and inclusion and building stronger, more resilient communities.
-The racial breakdown in North Salt Lake is 84.9% White, 0.1% Black or African American, 1.6% Asian, 0.3% American Indian and 0.2% Native Hawaiian - 16.2% of the population identify as Hispanic or Latino.
-Of all households, 84% reported speaking English only, while 10.1% reported speaking Spanish only.
-A total of 12% of residents were considered foreign born.
+Recognizing the racial demographics and ethnicity breakdown of North Salt Lake is pivotal for addressing systemic inequities, championing social justice and inclusion and fostering resilient communities.
+In North Salt Lake, the racial breakdown comprises 84.9% White, 0.1% Black or African American, 1.6% Asian, 0.3% American Indian, and 0.2% Native Hawaiian, with 16.2% of the population identifying as Hispanic or Latino.
+84% of households reported speaking English only, while 10.1% reported speaking Spanish only.
+Furthermore, 12% of residents were categorized as foreign-born.

 North Salt Lake Population Density